[ Part 1

 a completely antisymmetrical form is a scalar-valued function

-of n vectors, which is linear respect to every argument and
+of n vectors, which is linear with respect to every argument and

 has the property of being unchanged by any